sydasif/python-book/docs/source/02_basic/01_variable.md

 ### Variable Naming Convention

-Variable names can be as long or as short as you like, but there are a few rules to follow.
+Variable names can be long or short, but there are some rules:

-- A variable name must start with a letter or the underscore character.
+- Must start with a letter or underscore.
-- A variable name cannot start with a number.
+- Cannot start with a number.
-- A variable name can only contain alpha-numeric characters and underscores (`A-z`, `0-9`, and `_` ).
+- Can only contain letters, numbers, and underscores.
-- `keywords` are reserved words that cannot be used as variable names or other identifiers.
+- Keywords cannot be used as variable names.
 - Variable names are case-sensitive.

 ```py